Open Now

 3. Toilet Bolts Are Loosening Up

+Over time, toilet bolts can loosen.
+It is easy to check if you shake the bowl gently to see if it moves.
 If you can see and feel movement, you have a loose toilet that needs to be tightened at the bolts.
-Toilets are attached to the floor with bolts that connect to the metal or plastic closet flange.
-And the flange bolts to the floor around the top of the sewer pipe.
+Toilets are attached to the floor with bolts that connect to the metal or floor closet flange, which bolts to the floor around the top of the sewer pipe.

 Toilet Leaking Timber Floor